sheraadams/sheraadams.github.io/README.md

 show collections
 // verify the collection has the csv document imported successfully db.animals.findOne()
-// demonstrate connection to the database using the logged in user db.runCommand({connectionStatus:1})
+// demonstrate a connection to the database using the logged-in user db.runCommand({connectionStatus:1})
 ```